aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 #### Pods Per Core

-An alternative way to dynamically set the maximum density of pods on a node is to use the `.spec.template.spec.kubelet.podsPerCore` value.
+An alternative way to dynamically set the maximum density of pods on a node is to use the `.spec.kubelet.podsPerCore` value.
 Karpenter will calculate the pod density during scheduling by multiplying this value by the number of logical cores (vCPUs) on an instance type.
 This value will also be passed through to the `--pods-per-core` value on kubelet startup to configure the number of allocatable pods the kubelet can assign to the node instance.

 The value generated from `podsPerCore` cannot exceed `maxPods`, meaning, if both are set, the minimum of the `podsPerCore` dynamic pod density and the static `maxPods` value will be used for scheduling.